ThePhD/sol2/docs/source/compilation.rst

 next steps
 ----------

-The next step for Sol from a developer standpoint is to formally make the library a C++17 one.
+The next step for sol from a developer standpoint is to formally make the library a C++17 one.
 This would mean using Fold Expressions and several other things which will reduce compilation time drastically.
 Unfortunately, that means also boosting compiler requirements.
 While most wouldn't care, others are very slow to upgrade: finding the balance is difficult, and often we have to opt for backwards compatibility and fixes for bad / older compilers (of which there are many in the codebase already).

 Hopefully, as things progress, we move things forward.